news

 Chandler Police ruled the death an accidental drowning, according to Rolling Stone.
 But on July 15, the department recommended charging Brady Kiser with a Class 4 felony for child abuse, based on allegations of negligence.

-The case has now been passed to the Maricopa County Attorney's Office, who will determine whether to proceed with prosecution.
+The case was then passed to the Maricopa County Attorney's Office, who have since determined not to proceed with prosecution.

-Following her son's death, Emilie Kiser filed legal action to block the release of public records related to the incident, including police reports, 911 audio, autopsy findings, and body camera footage, according to Rolling Stone.
+After her son's death, Emilie filed legal action to block the release of public records related to the incident, including police reports, 911 audio, autopsy findings, and body camera footage, according to Rolling Stone.

 Her lawyers said that the public release of such material would cause significant emotional trauma and infringe on the family's right to grieve privately.